PDhingra2016/FSig-SV/README.md

 FSig-SV (Functionally significant structural variants) method identifies coding and non-coding elements significantly affected by deletion, insertion, duplication, inversion and translocation events.
 Output of the method is a list of coding and non-coding elements that are rearranged in more samples than expected randomly.

 Find genes with significantly rearranged coding and non-coding regions (FSig-SV):
-Steps involved to get the p-value for genomic elemnets affected by SV:
+Steps involved to get the p-value for genomic elements affected by SV:

 	1- uncompressing the FSig-SV.tar.gz
 		tar -zxvf FSig-SV.tar.gz